projecttacoma/ecqm-attribute-analyzer/README.md

 * Open `output.xlsx` in Microsoft Excel.
 There will be a worksheet present at the bottom for each successfully parsed measure
 * Each worksheet contains the FHIR resource types queried for by the measure logic, as well as any attributes accessed by the filters in those queries
-* Cells are colored green if the corresponding attribute is marked as "Must Support" in the IG
+* Cells are colored green if the corresponding attribute is marked as "Must Support" in the QI-Core IG
-* Cells are colored red if the corresponding attribute is NOT marked as "Must Support" in the IG
+* Cells are colored red if the corresponding attribute is NOT marked as "Must Support" in the Qi-Core IG
+* Cells are colored yellow if the corresponding attribute is marked as "Must Support" in the QI-Core IG but not "Must Support" in the US-Core IG (for applicable profiles)